Sunday, 12 February 2023

 The image of Tirthankara on the Sanctum wall

 Right over the garbha griha rises a retreating dvi tala vimana crowned with a square sikhara that carries on top a kalasa and suchi one on the other.
-In this temple, the first storey is in reality a garbha griha that originally enshrined an image of Tirthankara, now a Shiva Linga is installed.
-Even the dvara bandha is big enough similar to that of the ground garbha griha.
+In this temple, the first storey is, in reality, a garbha griha that originally enshrined an image of Tirthankara; now, a Shiva Linga is installed.
+Even the dvara bandha is big enough, similar to that of the ground garbha griha.

 HISTORY & INSCRIPTIONS

-During 2002-04 the temple was restored.
-The missing exterior wall of the pradakshina patha, part of the kakshasana, flight of steps in the front and cracks, were carefully dismantled and restored.
+During 2002-04, the temple was restored.
+The missing exterior wall of the pradakshina patha, part of the kakshasana, flight of steps in the front, and cracks were carefully dismantled and restored.

-POLITICAL HISTORY OF CHALUKYA DYNASTY
+POLITICAL HISTORY OF THE CHALUKYA DYNASTY

 Ref

-2. A Hand book on Hampi, Badami, Pattadakal & Aihole issued by VVS in Tamil.
+2. A Handbook on Hampi, Badami, Pattadakal & Aihole issued by VVS in Tamil.

 3. Temple architecture and Art of Early Chalukyas Badami, Pattadakal, Mahakuta, Aihole by George Michell.